MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ![bhold search](media/mim-privacy-compliance/mim-privacy-compliance-bhold.PNG)

-If you are synchronizing BHOLD with [access management connector](/microsoft-identity-manager/bhold/bhold-access-management-connector-install) for synchronization service you will be able to see the connected user objects and the attributes your sending to BHOLD core.
+If you are synchronizing BHOLD with [access management connector](/microsoft-identity-manager/bhold/bhold-access-management-connector-install) for synchronization service you will be able to see the connected user objects and the attributes you are sending to BHOLD core.

 Also you can load the BHOLD Reporting module.

 - [BHOLD Reporting](/microsoft-identity-manager/bhold/bhold-concepts-guide#reporting)

 ### Certificate Management
 Certificate management service search is built into the UI.
-The administrator will launch and select the 'Find user and view or manage their information'
+The administrator can launch its UI and select `Find user and view or manage their information`.

 ![cm search](media/mim-privacy-compliance/mim-privacy-compliance-cm.PNG)

 ## Exporting personal data
 Because the data related to entities in MIM is derived from multiple sources, most data is stored in the Synchronization Service database.
-For this reason, you should export object-related data from MIM Sync or you can determine the owner of this data.
+For this reason, you should export object-related data from MIM Sync so you can determine the owner of this data.

 ### Synchronization Service
-Synchronization services for exporting data simply select the data from the search UI and copy and paste into a csv or preferred format.
-Another way to export this data is to create a File-based MA to drop current data needed about a flagged user of interest.
-An exmaple of using file-based MA can be found [here](https://blogs.msdn.microsoft.com/connector_space/2016/11/17/management-agent-configuration-part-4-delimited-text-file-management-agent/).
+Exporting data from Synchronization service can be done from the search UI; copy and paste into a CSV or preferred format.

 ### Service and Portal / PAM
-Service and portal along with PAM you can export this data run a search syntax based on the [FIMAutomation PSSnapin], Example found [here](/archive/technet-wiki/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager) and pipe it to [csv](/powershell/module/microsoft.powershell.utility/export-csv?viewFallbackFrom=powershell-6&view=powershell-7.2).
+Exporting data from MIM Service and portal, along with PAM, can be done by running a search cmdlet based on the `FIMAutomation PSSnapin`.
+An example can be found [here](/archive/technet-wiki/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager); pipe the output to [csv](/powershell/module/microsoft.powershell.utility/export-csv?viewFallbackFrom=powershell-6&view=powershell-7.2).

-PAM can use the same syntax or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser to search for the user within the PAM environment and pipe it to a csv.
+PAM can use the same cmdlet or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser to search for the user within the PAM environment and pipe it to a csv.

 ### BHOLD
 BHOLD data can be exported using the BHOLD reporting module to your preferred format.